bunthangchen/CKA-2025/Resources/Day02/readme.md

-# How To Dockerize a Project - CKA Full Course 2024
+# How To Dockerize a Project

 ## If you would like to use docker and Kubernetes sandbox environment , you can use below: